a fee-based online consultation clinic for Obstetrics & Gynecology

-The female breasts or ‘mammary glands’ are also called the accessory reproductive organs.
-Although they are not directly involved with pregnancy or delivery, they nevertheless play a vital role in the development of the baby.
+The female breasts or 'mammary glands' are also called the accessory reproductive organs.
+Although they are not directly involved with pregnancy or childbirth, they nevertheless play a vital role in the growth of the baby after it is born.

 During childhood, the breasts in a young girl consists of a simple system of ducts and are not very different from the breasts of a young boy.